khanonjs/khanon.js-website/public/docs-getstarted/installing-khanon-js.md

 # Bundle optimization

 Elements are normally imported from the root path.
-This is done because it is the first *IDE* suggestion, and it also a clean way to import elements.
+This is done because it is the first *IDE* suggestion, it is also a clean way to import elements.

 ```
 import * as BABYLON from '@babylonjs/core'